Coming soon

 SpotterViz insight tiles Beta

 Insight tiles display AI-generated text analysis on a Liveboard.
-You configure the tile with a prompt that defines how the data should be interpreted — including which signals to surface and what conditions should be flagged.
-Each time the Liveboard loads, the agent executes that prompt against the current data and produces a text output.
+You configure the tile with instructions that define how the data should be interpreted — including which signals to surface and what conditions should be flagged.
+Each time the Liveboard loads, the agent executes those instructions against the current data and produces a text output.
 The tile supports outputs ranging from a single summary sentence to a multi-step analysis, depending on how the prompt is written.
+To enable this feature, contact your Customer Success Manager (CSM).

 Command palette